 4. We can solve the global water and sanitation crisis within our lifetimes.

-About 835 children under 5 die every day from diarrhea caused by contaminated water, poor sanitation, and improper hygiene.
+More than 800 children under 5 die every day from diarrhea caused by contaminated water, poor sanitation, and improper hygiene.
 So the sixth of 17 Sustainable Development Goals created by the United Nations includes achieving universal and equitable access to safe and affordable drinking water for all by 2030.

 World Vision is the largest nongovernmental provider of clean water in the developing world, reaching one new person with clean water every 10 seconds.
 We are increasing our impact and scope to reach everyone, everywhere we work by 2030.